cruise-automation/webviz/packages/webviz-core/src/panels/NodePlayground/index.help.md

 Invoking `log()` outside your publisher function will invoke it once, when your node is registered.
 Invoking `log()` inside your publisher function will log that value every time your publisher function is called.

+Note that if your topic publishes at a high rate (`tick_information` for instance) using `log` will significantly slow down Node Playground.

 ## FAQ

 > What if I don't want to produce a message every time `publish` is called?